 We got informed of the decision a week ago: The paper is not accepted.
 Sad.
 BJ sent me the reviewers' report and we meet to discuss it.
 The paper is mathematically flawless, which is good news for GY who took care of the analysis.
-But the three reviewers agree that the point of the article - that our algorithm surpasses the performance of previously published algorithms - does not hold water.
+But the three [reviewers] agree that the point of the article-that our algorithm surpasses the performance of previously published algorithms-does not hold water.
 This is due to our performance evaluations which tested already-published algorithms only on our new ground truth, thus giving a definite advantage to our algorithm.
 It is true that the paper's argument may have been awkwardly constructed.
 Was it really important to focus on the performances of our algorithm when these performances were not really commensurable with other algorithms?
 As our algorithm was based on the training set of a new ground truth, it was designed to solve a new problem.
 But many other authors have done this before us, and have been published, to such an extent that this "logical error" could legitimately be taken as a kind of obligation.
-Especially since in these days of the rise of machine-learning techniques, selection criteria increasingly focus on algorithms' statistical performances.
+Especially since in these days of the rise of machine-learning techniques, [selection criteria] increasingly focus on algorithms' [statistical performances].
 It remains nonetheless true that, on this point, the reviewers were right.
 But couldn't they at least welcome our attempt to redefine an image-recognition problem?
 Couldn't they admit that the image-processing research community cannot continue to work forever with dusty ground truths?
-Because - at least for BJ - it is not very complicated to beat the performance of existing algorithms: If you give him the appropriate computing infrastructure (which is quite expensive and polluting), he will manage to design a powerful machine learning algorithm.
+Because-at least for BJ-it is not very complicated to beat the performance of existing algorithms: If you give him the appropriate [computing infrastructure] (which is quite [expensive] and [polluting]), he will manage to design a powerful machine learning algorithm.
 His carbon footprint will explode for the sake of algorithmic research on image processing.
 This is often what those who are selected for major conferences do.
 What a beautiful performance!
 But for what problem?
 The one poorly defined by this ground truth from 2009?
 Good algorithms that solve bad problems defined by bad ground truths.
 Bad algorithms, in short.
 Have these reviewers not yet understood that to have better algorithms, we need better ground truths?
 They too quickly forgot their doctoral years where all these questions were daily problems.
 By mainly valuating statistical performances, they lock themselves into insipid problems.
 And this may also be true in the industry.
-How to avoid succumbing to BJ, all is not lost.
+How to avoid succumbing to the sirens of [easy-made money] and do [good computer science]?
+Anyway, according to BJ, all is not lost.
 The paper will be redesigned and resubmitted.
 Because it is true that, as it stands, the document is not easy to follow.